-In 1927, in Kingdom County, Vermont, a large dam is to be built; however, Noel Lord, a logger and cedar-oil harvester, won't give up his lifetime lease on land that will be flooded.
+In 1927, in Kingdom County, Vermont, a large dam is to be built, however, Noel Lord, a logger and cedar-oil harvester, won't give up his lifetime lease on land that will be flooded.
 The dam...

-In 1927, in Kingdom County, Vermont, a large dam is to be built; however, Noel Lord, a logger and cedar-oil harvester, won't give up his lifetime lease on land that will be flooded.
+In 1927, in Kingdom County, Vermont, a large dam is to be built, however, Noel Lord, a logger and cedar-oil harvester, won't give up his lifetime lease on land that will be flooded.
 The dam company increases its offer of cash, but Noel refuses.
 He asks for a trade: a stand of pines for his lease.
-The company rejects that deal but offers to make Noel a ranger in a new park.
+The company rejects that deal, but offers to make Noel a Ranger in a new park.
 Noel, meanwhile, talks with his Indian mate, the spirited Bangor, about their moving to Oregon and buying a saw mill.
-She wants him to take the company's money; he's pig-headed.
-Is Noel headed for confrontation with the company and the law or can Bangor prevail to affect a truce?Written by
+She wants him to take the company's money, but he's pig-headed.
+Is Noel headed for confrontation with the company and the law, or can Bangor prevail to affect a truce?Written by

 4 of 11 people found this review helpful.

 Was this review helpful to you?

 | Report this